Red-crowned crane: Korea

 The crane is carved in a South Korean 500 won coin.

-In Korea, the red-crowned crane is called durumi or hak and it is considered a symbol of longevity, purity, and peace.
+In Korea, the red-crowned crane is called durumi(두루미), hak(학) or danjeonghak(단정학) and it is considered a symbol of longevity, purity, and peace.
 Korean seonbis regarded the bird as an icon of their constancy.
 The red-crowned crane is depicted on the South Korean 500 won coin and is the symbol of Incheon.